Citrus-Software/tangerine-docs/docs/developer/inout.md

 ---
 # Tangerine Outputs

-Output formats of Tangerine are Alembic files and Usd file.
+Tangerine outputs are Alembic files and USD files.

-You will be able to load these output files in industry software.
+You can load these output files in standard industry software for further processing.

 ## Alembic Files